Externship Programs

 1. Secure a placement first.

-2. Summer 2024 externship applications are now open.
-Deadline to apply for externships is May 3rd.
-The Summer 2024 externships application is now posted.
+2. Spring 2025 externship applications are now open.
+The deadline to apply for Spring 2025 externships is December 1st.

 3. The Externship Programs Office will review your application and send a tentative approval if appropriate.
-Then, the Externship Programs Office will contact your supervisor with the information you provided and request your supervisor fill out their portion of the application, Bay Area Consortium in Externships (BACE) Site Supervisor Agreement
+Then, the Externship Programs Office will contact your supervisor with the information you provided and request your supervisor fill out the Bay Area Consortium in Externships (BACE) Site Supervisor Agreement

 4. If your employer has not hosted a USF student before, your employer must complete the Request for Approval of Agency for Civil/Criminal Law Externship Program, which can be found at the end of the Bay Area Consortium on Externships (BACE) Site Supervisor Agreement (linked above).
 Any tentative approval is contingent upon your employer being approved.
 This is not applicable for judicial and TAAP externs.